Building a greener future with sustainable ecommerce

 Businesses must back their sustainability claims up with genuine practices and transparent reporting to avoid the pitfalls of greenwashing.

-5. Technological and Operational Challenges
+5. Technological and operational challenges

 Sustainable ecommerce also involves technological and operational challenges.